dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 -->

 * <strong>Donat</strong> is owner of Webmanufaktur, a full service web agency in Switzerland.
 He works as projects manager, software architect and developer and likes thinking outside of the box.
 In the last year he has been involved in major eZ 5 projects.
 * <strong>Ekke</strong> is a consultant with deep knowledge in eZ Publish 4 and 5, eZ Find / Apache Solr and with a faible for coming cutting edge web technologies.
-He is one of the organizers of the PHP Unconference since seven years.
+He is one of the organizers of the PHP Unconference since eight years.
 * Members of CJW Network

 ---